SWE-574-Spring-2018/LinkyWay/README.md

-## **WikiLinks**
+## **LinkyWay**

 ### What?
  This repository contains applications, documentation and implementation information of Software Development as a Team term Project.
-You can access Wiki page for detailed information from [here](https://github.com/SWE-574-Spring-2018/Spring2018-SWE574/wiki)
+You can access Wiki page for detailed information from [here](https://github.com/SWE-574-Spring-2018/LinkyWay/wiki)

 ### Why?
 (Why it is required?, reasoning)